Cincinnati: Geography

-Three municipalities are enveloped by the city: Norwood, Elmwood Place, and Saint Bernard.
+Three municipalities are enclaves of the city: Norwood, Elmwood Place, and Saint Bernard.
 Norwood is a business and industrial city, while Elmwood Place and Saint Bernard are small, primarily residential, villages.
 Cincinnati does not have an exclave, but the city government does own several properties outside the corporation limits: French Park in Amberley Village and the disused runway at the former Blue Ash Airport in Blue Ash.

 Cityscape

-The John A. Roebling Suspension Bridge spans the Ohio River between Cincinnati and Covington.

 Cincinnati has many landmarks across its area.
 Some of these landmarks are recognized nationwide, others are more recognized among locals.
-These landmarks include: Union Terminal, Carew Tower, Great American Tower, Fountain Square, Washington Park, and Great American Ballpark.
+These landmarks include Cincinnati Union Terminal, Carew Tower, Queen City Square, Fountain Square, Washington Park, and Great American Ball Park.

 Cincinnati is home to numerous structures that are noteworthy due to their architectural characteristics or historic associations, including the aforementioned Carew Tower, the Scripps Center, the Ingalls Building, Cincinnati Union Terminal, and the Isaac M. Wise Temple.
 Queen City Square opened in January 2011.
 The building is the tallest in Cincinnati and the third tallest in Ohio, reaching a height of 665 ft.

 Since April 1, 1922, the Ohio flood stage at Cincinnati has officially been set at 52 ft, as measured from the John A. Roebling Suspension Bridge.
 At this depth, the pumping station at the mouth of Mill Creek is activated.
 From 1873 to 1898, the flood stage was 45 ft.
 From 1899 to March 31, 1922, it was 50 ft.
 The Ohio reached its lowest level, less than 2 ft, in 1881; conversely, its all-time high water mark is 79 ft 11+7/8 in, having crested January 26, 1937.

 Parts of Cincinnati flood at different points: Riverbend Music Center in the California neighborhood floods at 42 ft, while Sayler Park floods at 71 ft and the Freeman Avenue flood gate closes at 75 ft.
 Frequent flooding has hampered the growth of Cincinnati's municipal airport at Lunken Field and the Coney Island amusement park.
 Downtown Cincinnati is protected from flooding by the Serpentine Wall at Yeatman's Cove and another flood wall built into Fort Washington Way.
 Parts of Cincinnati also experience flooding from the Little Miami River and Mill Creek.